Postdoc

 MS Student Admissions Process

-Intro Material: Slides from the Orientation (PDF)
+Intro Material: Slides from the Fall 2024 Orientation (PDF)

 Here is how I recruit and admit incoming MS students in KIXLAB:

 • By Oct.
-20th: The applicant first contacts me by answering the following questions:
+22: The applicant first contacts me by answering the following questions:

 1. Which track are you applying to?
 (SoC MS or GSAI MS)